Albee-Jay/Techno-Beats-Machine/README.md

 # Techno-Beats-Machine

-This is a Tacho Besats Machine I created for Free Code Camp Front End Libraries Projects.
+This is a Techno Besats Machine I created for Free Code Camp Front End Libraries Projects.